YahooArchive/locator-dust/README.md

 [![Build Status](https://travis-ci.org/yahoo/locator-dust.png?branch=master)](https://travis-ci.org/yahoo/locator-dust)

-This component is a result of the integration between [YUI][] and [Locator][] component from Yahoo! to compile [Dust][]' templates into [YUI][] Modules that could be used on the server thru express and on the client thru [YAF][].
+This component is a result of the integration between [YUI][] and [Locator][] component from Yahoo! to compile [Dust][] templates into [YUI][] Modules that could be used on the server thru express and on the client thru [YAF][].

-The beaufy of this is that you will NOT need to download the full `dust` parser component or the template itself, instead you use YUI Loader to load modules that will provision the dust templates in a form of javascript functions ready to be execute to produce a html fragment.
+The beauty of this is that you will NOT need to download the full `dust` parser component or the template itself, instead you use YUI Loader to load modules that will provision the `dust` templates in a form of javascript functions ready to be execute to produce an HTML fragment.

 [Dust]: http://linkedin.github.io/dustjs/
 [Locator]: https://github.com/yahoo/locator